 Celestine Beasley [00:04:51] Well, I remember we had to walk to school.
-It was...
-We lived a mile from school.
+It was—we lived a mile from school.
 We would walk every morning.
-We had to be school at 8:30.
-We were there until 3:30.
+We’d have to be at school at eight thirty, and we were there until three thirty.

 Celestine Beasley [00:05:29] A mile.

 Lauren Lee [00:05:30] Oh, a mile?
 And where was your school?
 Was it a—?